Maureen Hingert

-Maureen Neliya Ballard (née Hingert) (born 9 January 1937), also professionally known as Jana Davi is a former Sri Lankan dancer, model, actress and beauty pageant titleholder.
+Maureen Neliya Ballard (née Hingert; 9 January 1937 – 29 June 2025), also professionally known as Jana Davi, was a Sri Lankan actress, dancer, model and beauty pageant titleholder who was crowned Miss Ceylon 1955 and represented her country at Miss Universe 1955 where she placed 2nd Runner-Up.

-Biography
+Life and career

-Hingert was born on 9 January 1937 in Colombo, Ceylon.
+Hingert was born in Colombo, Ceylon on 9 January 1937.
 Her parents, Lionel Hingert and Lorna Mabel del Run, were of Dutch Burgher ancestry.
-Her father was an employee of the Bank of Ceylon.
+Her father was an employee of the Bank of Ceylon with extensive tea holdings.
 Hingert attended school at the Holy Family Convent in Bambalapitiya, Colombo until she was eighteen and continued her college education in Los Angeles, California in the United States.

 In 1955, Hingert was crowned Miss Ceylon and subsequently selected as a contestant in Miss Universe 1955 pageant.
-She was the first Ceylonese representative to win an award at the Miss Universe pageant, after ended up as the second runner-up.
-Due to her very high placement in the contest, she has been revered as "putting Ceylon on the map" and being an ambassador to her country, Ceylon (now known as Sri Lanka).
+She was the first Ceylonese representative to win an award at the Miss Universe pageant, after finishing as the second runner-up.
+Due to her high placement in the contest, she was revered as "putting Ceylon on the map" and being an ambassador for her country, Ceylon (now known as Sri Lanka).

 She was also a dancer, and gave solo performances at the Shrine Auditorium in Los Angeles and other major Los Angeles venues.